micmejia/bible-dump/AMPC/Ezekiel/Ezek 26.md

-For thus says the Lord God: Behold, I will bring from the north upon Tyre [^b]Nebuchadrezzar king of Babylon, a king of kings, with horses and chariots and with horsemen and a host of many people.
+For thus says the Lord God: Behold, I will bring from the north upon Tyre Nebuchadrezzar king of Babylon, a king of kings, with horses and chariots and with horsemen and a host of many people.